PrestaShop/docs/src/content/1.7/contribute/contribute-pull-requests/contribute_using_localhost.md

 Then you can start to do changes on PrestaShop Core, and create commits: YaY!

+{{% notice note %}}
-> A good practice is to have meaningful commits labels: it's better to have "corrected type hinting in FooBar" than "fixed stuff".
+A good practice is to have meaningful commits labels: it's better to have "corrected type hinting in FooBar" than "fixed stuff".
+{{% /notice %}}

 ### Publish your work